Chart Color Schemes

 Infrastructure

-Deagon has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Deagon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 4 projects that could impact the area, including Lomandra Park Estate, Motif Bridgeman Downs, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Bridgeman Downs Neighbourhood Plan.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects expected to influence the region: Taigum Gardens Estate (Stage 3 & 4), Lomandra Park Estate, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Bridgeman Downs Neighbourhood Plan.

 Professional plan users can use the search below to filter and access additional projects.